WillahScott/GCD_assignment/README.md

 The code runs the analysis for the following:
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the data set.
 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The code then merges the data into one complete data set.
 First, all the training data and factors, then the test data.
 Both complete sets are then added into one.